List of World Heritage Sites in France

-This is a list of World Heritage sites in France with properties of cultural and natural heritage in France as inscribed on UNESCO's World Heritage List or as on the country's tentative list.
+This is a list of World Heritage Sites in France with properties of cultural and natural heritage in France as inscribed on UNESCO's World Heritage List or as on the country's tentative list.
 France accepted the Convention Concerning the Protection of the World Cultural and Natural Heritage on 27 June 1975, after which it could nominate properties on their territory to be considered for the World Heritage List.

-Currently, 49 properties in France are inscribed on the World Heritage List.
-42 of these are cultural properties, 6 are natural properties, and 1 is mixed.
-Four properties are transboundary properties.
-The first was added to the list in 1979 and the latest in 2019.
+As of 2025, 54 properties in France are inscribed on the World Heritage List.
+45 of these are cultural properties, 7 are natural properties, and 2 are mixed.
+Six properties are transboundary properties.
+The first was added to the list in 1979 and the latest in 2025.
 Five properties were submitted in 1979.
-The tentative list of France contains 37 properties.
+The tentative list of France contains 32 properties.

-The names in the tables below are the names of the properties as used on the website of UNESCO.
-There are three different types of properties possible: cultural, natural, and mixed.
-Selection criteria i, ii, iii, iv, v, and vi are the cultural criteria, and selection criteria vii, viii, ix, and x are the natural criteria.
-The dates for the properties on the World Heritage List are the dates of inscription, the dates for the tentative list are those of submission.
-The numbers are the reference numbers as used by UNESCO, and they link directly to the description pages of the properties on the UNESCO website.

-Properties on the World Heritage List
+World Heritage Sites

+UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
+Criteria i through vi are cultural, and vii through x are natural.

-Properties submitted on the Tentative List
+Tentative List

-Property names as submitted by France and year of inscription on Tentative List.
-Translation of site names provided in italics for reference purposes; official translation of site name proposed only once site is put forward for consideration on World Heritage List.